lander2330/demo7/README.md

 # demo7
-This Esp32 microcontroller project shows how to display multiple bytecode bitmap images in series to produce and animation display on an SSD1306 OLED display wired to an ESP32.
+This Esp32 microcontroller project shows how to display multiple bitmap images in series to produce an animation display on an SSD1306 OLED display wired to an ESP32.